Do You Have Questions About Federal Crimes?

 These agencies and administrations are incredibly powerful, and they devote significant resources to their investigations.

 What are sentencing guidelines, and how will they affect me?

-The federal government requires some offenses to receive mandatory minimum sentences.
-These sentencing guidelines often result in disproportionately harsh penalties, even for nonviolent offenses.
-Judges do not have very much, if any, discretion when it comes to these sentences.
+Judges do have discretion when it comes to these sentences.
+Calculating sentencing guidelines is very complex and you will need an attorney that has extensive experience in federal sentencing law.
 If you face a criminal charge that is subject to sentencing guidelines, you must make every effort to avoid an unfairly harsh sentence.

 What should I do if the authorities want to talk to me?

 If the police or another law enforcement agency wants to interview you, you should refuse.
 Under the Fifth Amendment, you do not have to provide any information that may incriminate you, even inadvertently.
 Instead, talk with an attorney.

 Talk With Us Now To Get More Answers

 You can contact our office in San Antonio to speak directly with one of our attorneys.
 One of our team members will answer your questions and can go into detail with you about your situation.
 To reach us, call 210-761-6004 or send us an email.